-ACA Ongoing Employee means an employee who has been continuously employed by one participating employer who employs 50 or more people for at least one complete standard measurement period.
+ACA Ongoing Employee means an employee who has been continuously employed for at least one complete standard measurement period.

-ACA New Part-Time Employee means a new employee of one participating employer who employs 50 or more people whom, based on the facts and circumstances on the employee's first day of active employment, the employer reasonably expects to be employed by that participating employer on average less than 130 hours of service per month during the employee's initial measurement period.
+ACA New Part-Time Employee means a new employee whom, based on the facts and circumstances on the employee's first day of active employment, the employer reasonably expects to be employed by that participating employer on average less than 130 hours of service per month during the employee's initial measurement period.

-ACA New Variable-Hour Employee means a new employee of one participating employer who employs 50 or more people for whom, based on the facts and circumstances on the employee's first day of active employment, the employer cannot determine whether the employee is reasonably expected to be employed by that participating employer on average at least 130 hours of service per month during the initial measurement period because the employee's hours of service are variable or otherwise uncertain.
+ACA New Variable-Hour Employee means a new employee for whom, based on the facts and circumstances on the employee's first day of active employment, the employer cannot determine whether the employee is reasonably expected to be employed by that participating employer on average at least 130 hours of service per month during the initial measurement period because the employee's hours of service are variable or otherwise uncertain.